ChangelogBook a demoSign up

 Brand profiles let you organize context and brand assets by brand.
 For example, a company with both a consumer brand and a B2B brand can create separate profiles, each with its own context, logo files, and fonts.
 Use the brand selector dropdown at the top of the page to switch between profiles.

-To create a brand profile, go to Context Hub, then Brands, and click Add brand profile.
-Each profile has a Name and an optional Business context field where you provide a short summary of the business, target market, and value props.
-The business context gives agents high-level background about the brand when generating creative content.
-You can refine this and add brand guidelines, logos, and fonts after creating the profile.
+To create a brand profile, go to Context Hub → Brands and select Add brand profile.
+Each profile has a Name and an optional Business context field for a short summary of the business, target market, and value props.
+Agents reference this background when generating creative content.
+You can add brand guidelines, logos, and fonts after creating the profile.

 Create brand profile dialog